Web Software Security Learn

 🏆

-XSS-2 Complete! +100 ptsYou injected persistent JavaScript into the application.
+XSS-2 Complete! +100 ptsYou injected persistent JavaScript.
 Every visitor to that FAQ page would now execute your script.

 XSS-3